OskarCosimo/little-lemon-webapp/README.md

 ## Content Guide 🗺️

-▷ Feel free to navigate around using the content button located in the top right corner—it's a breeze for moving through the content.
+▷ Feel free to navigate around using the content button located in the top right corner, it's a breeze for moving through the content.

 ## API Endpoints testing 🔄